Indiana

 Conclusion

-Now that the Supreme Court has overturned Roe, Indiana has enacted a new total ban on abortion, which took effect on September 15, 2022, but is currently blocked.
+Now that the Supreme Court has overturned Roe, Indiana has enacted a new total ban on abortion, which took effect on August 1, 2023 after the state supreme court vacated the injunction blocking the law.

 References